-You must include your taxpayer identification number (SSN or EIN) on all returns or other documents you send to the IRS.
+You must include your taxpayer identification number (SSN or EIN) on all returns and other documents you send to the IRS.
 You must also furnish your number to other persons who use your identification number on any returns or documents they send to the IRS.
-This includes returns or documents they file to report:
+This includes returns or documents filed to report the following information.

-- 1) Interest, dividends, royalties, etc., paid to you, - 2) Certain amounts paid to you that total \$600 or more for the year, and - Any amount paid to you as a dependent care provider.
+- 1) Interest, dividends, royalties, etc., paid to you. - Any amount paid to you as a dependent care provider. - 3) Certain other amounts paid to you that total \$600 or more for the year.

-If you do not furnish your identification number as required, you will be subject to penalties.
+If you do not furnish your identification number as required, you may be subject to penalties.
+See Penalties, later.